Operational amplifier: Ideal op amps

-The first rule only applies in the usual case where the op amp is used in a closed-loop design (negative feedback, where there is a signal path of some sort feeding back from the output to the inverting input).
+The first rule only applies in the usual case where the op amp is used in a negative feedback design, where there is a signal path of some sort feeding back from the output to the inverting input.
 These rules are commonly used as a good first approximation for analyzing or designing op-amp circuits.

 None of these ideals can be perfectly realized.
 A real op amp may be modeled with non-infinite or non-zero parameters using equivalent resistors and capacitors in the op-amp model.
 The designer can then include these effects into the overall performance of the final circuit.
-Some parameters may turn out to have negligible effect on the final design while others represent actual limitations of the final performance that must be evaluated.
+Some parameters may turn out to have negligible effect on the final design while others represent actual limitations of the final performance.

 Real op amps

 Real op amps differ from the ideal model in various aspects.

-Finite gain

-Open-loop gain is finite in real operational amplifiers.
-Typical devices exhibit open-loop DC gain exceeding 100,000.
-So long as the loop gain (i.e., the product of open-loop and feedback gains) is very large, the closed-loop gain will be determined entirely by the amount of negative feedback (i.e., it will be independent of open-loop gain).
-In applications where the closed-loop gain must be very high (approaching the open-loop gain), the feedback gain will be very low and the lower loop gain in these cases causes non-ideal behavior from the circuit.